 How to make the right choice

-The best strategy depends on three factors:
+The right strategy depends on three factors:

 1. Frequency of complaints